Post

 1

-Edit /etc/hosts and add these two lines (replace with the real IP addresses):
+Add to /etc/hosts (replace with the real IP addresses):

 1